quasilyte/gogrep/README.md

 `gogrep` inserts ANSI color escapes by the default.

-You can disable this behavior with the `--no-color` flag.
+You can disable this behavior with the `-no-color` flag.

 ### `-color-filename` argument

 Specify color scheme for {{.Filename}} format variable.
 By default, `dark-magenta` color used.

-NOTE: this argument also can be specified by GOGREP_COLOR_FILENAME environment variable.
+NOTE: this argument also can be specified by `GOGREP_COLOR_FILENAME` environment variable.

 ### `-color-line` argument

 Specify color scheme for {{.Line}} format variable.
 By default, `dark-green` color used.

-NOTE: this argument also can be specified by GOGREP_COLOR_LINE environment variable.
+NOTE: this argument also can be specified by `GOGREP_COLOR_LINE` environment variable.

 ### `-color-match` argument

 Specify color scheme for {{.Match}} format variable.
 By default, `dark-red` color used.

-NOTE: this argument also can be specified by GOGREP_COLOR_MATCH environment variable.
+NOTE: this argument also can be specified by `GOGREP_COLOR_MATCH` environment variable.